BKTidswell/Tidswell-2024/README.md

 ### Fish Turning Processor

 You can take the CSVs created and placed into `Multi Data/` and move them to `Fish Turning Processor/Single_Fish_Data`.
 Then you can run `python get_turn_bias_midline.py`.
-This will create two files, `eight_fish_turning.csv` and `single_fish_turning.csv`.
-Move them into `Fish Data Analysis/Data` in order for the R code to find them in order to make the graphs and statistics.
+This will create `single_fish_turning.csv`.
+Move it into `Fish Data Analysis/Data` in order for the R code to find it in order to make the graphs and statistics.
+While you are there you will notice `Annushka_Turning_Data_Wall.csv`!
+This is the hand coded turning data that we will use in the graphs and statistics.

 ## School Kinematics CSV to Paper Graphs and Stats